 - 1. Scores of the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT).
 Test results must be sent directly to the School of Graduate Studies from the Educational Testing Services (Alabama A&M University Code: 1003). - 2.
 A certified financial statement indicating the applicant's ability to pay for the cost of education.
 An original/official bank statement no more than six months old at the time of registration must be submitted to the Graduate School in order to obtain the I-20 for the F-1 student visa.
 In certain cases, advance payment of tuition and fees may be required. - 3.
-The Test of English as a Foreign Language (TOEFL) or the International English Testing System (ELS) Certification Examination is required if an applicant is from a country where English is not the official language or if an applicant's degree is from an institution where English is not the language off instruction; the minimum score for admission on the TOEFL internet-based version is 500 (paper-based test) or 61 (internet-based test), and the 5.5 on the ELS Certification Examination.
+The Test of English as a Foreign Language (TOEFL) is required if an applicant is from a country where English is not the official language or if an applicant's degree is from an institution where English is not the language of instruction.
 The Alabama A&M University's TOEFL code is 1003.
-The Educational Testing Service, Princeton, New Jersey, 08540, administers these tests in testing centers all over the world.
-Further information about the test and testing dates may be obtained at www.ets.org or from the nearest U.S. Embassy, Consulate or United States Information Service, United States Educational Commission and foundations abroad and bi-national centers. - 4.
+The TOEFL essentials required minimum score for admission is Level 8, the suggested score for a PHD student is Level 10.
+The TOEFL IBT required minimum score for admissions is 72, the suggested score for a PHD student is 95.
+To meet the English proficiency admission requirement, students can also us the International English Language Testing System (IELTS); the required minimum score is 6.5, with a PHD student suggested score of 7.0, or the Duolingo English Test; the required minimum score is 105, with a PHD student suggested score of 125. - 4.
 All international students seeking admission into Alabama A&M University's School of Graduate Studies, who have previously attended a U.S. graduate school, must be in good standing (3.0) at the graduate school in which they previously attended.
 Failure to disclose information about attendance at another U.S. graduate school is grounds for immediate denial of the application or subsequent dismissal.